ethangary689-create/IT373-Week1/MyReflection.md

-# Reflection on Setup Process
+# My Reflection During The Setup Process

 Setting up the Django project was mostly straightforward, but I ran into a few challenges.
 First, I had an issue where **Python wasn't properly linked** to the terminal.
 This was fixed by updating my system PATH.